dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

     wd += (p**2).sum()
 loss = criterion(output, target)+wd*wd_factor
 ```
 In blue are different WD values.
-We are on a single epoch with with SGD, and WD `1e-1`:
+We are on a single epoch with SGD, and WD `1e-1`:

 ![IMG](/images/lreg6.png)
 ![IMG](/images/lreg7.png)